TheAcharya/MarkerData-Website/docs/In Action/midi-profile.md

 5. Switch to the existing Project session you want to transfer the Markers into.

 !!!info Info
 Go to Logic Pro's `Synchronization` options under `File`, `Project Settings`.
 Ensure that `Bar Position <first bar>` is set to a timecode that is equal to or earlier than the first marker's timecode.
-Also ensure that Frame Rate matches with Final Cut Pro's project Frame Rate.
+Also ensure that Frame Rate matches with Final Cut Pro's timeline Frame Rate.
 !!!